-Whether you’re off to an intimate affair like the Secret Garden Party, or descending upon the pop-up sensation that is Glastonbury – the festival checklist is always the same.
+Whether you’re off to one of the smaller, more intimate festivals, or descending upon the pop-up sensation that is Glastonbury – the festival checklist is always the same.

 Wellies: check.
 Trendy (or outrageous) hat: check.
 A waterproof tent: well, fingers crossed.

 Even if you do forget something, you can usually improvise – ask anyone who’s ever rocked the bin-bag poncho look.

 But even so, there are a few small things well-worth taking.
 Don’t forget these five festival essentials.

 You’ve woken up in your tent with a headache.
 Your throat feels as dry as the Sahara desert.
 These are signs of dehydration.
 Luckily the humble water bottle (filled up at the free water point beforehand) will quench your thirst and rehydrate you.